DaveyJH/ci-portfolio-two/README.md

 *I spent a lot of time looking over various methods to resolve this issue.
 The main issue is for accessibility, being that a disabled checkbox is effectively removed from the DOM.
 This causes a bad UX for users with specialised controls and screen readers.
-After many attempts, I realised I could have achieved the intended result with fewer lines of code but I am happy with the logic that is being applied to my solution*
+After many attempts, I realised I could have achieved the intended result with fewer lines of code but I am happy with the logic that is being applied to my solution.*

 ***